lironui/Double-Branch-Dual-Attention-Mechanism-Network/README.md

 The detailed results can be seen in the [Classification of Hyperspectral Image Based on Double-Branch Dual-Attention Mechanism Network](https://www.mdpi.com/2072-4292/12/3/582).

-Feel free to contact me if you need any further information: lironui@163.com

 Some of our code references the projects
 * [Dual-Attention-Network](https://github.com/SH8899/Dual-Attention-Network.git)
 * [Remote sensing image classification](https://github.com/stop68/Remote-Sensing-Image-Classification.git)